 I may buy immediately if the price is right.
 I have also learned to add a margin of safety, generally by establishing a buy price that is lower than the company's estimated value per share.

-For ideas on evaluationg a company and its stock from the lens of its financial statements, I'll share my thought processes and techniques.
+For ideas on evaluating a company and its stock from the lens of its financial statements, I'll share my thought processes and techniques.

 Where to Find Financial Information

 Finding information is the first step.
-Here are places to look:
+Here are a couple of places to look:

 - Company Website >> Investor Information (or Investors) >> Annual Financial Reports